ibm-cloud-docs/speech-to-text/faq-usage.md

 The {{site.data.keyword.speechtotextshort}} service offers a customization interface that provides many features and options to improve the speech recognition capabilities of the supported base language models:

 -   If you are transcribing audio for a specific domain, you can create custom language models to expand and tailor a base model's vocabulary to include domain-specific terminology.
 When you use custom language models, you can also create and incorporate custom grammars to restrict the words that the service can recognize from your model's vocabulary.
-Language model customization is supported for both previous- and next-generation models.
+Language model customization is supported for large speech models,  previous- and next-generation models.
 For more information, see [Creating a custom language model](/docs/speech-to-text?topic=speech-to-text-languageCreate) and [Adding a grammar to a custom language model](/docs/speech-to-text?topic=speech-to-text-grammarAdd).
 -   If you are transcribing audio with unique characteristics (such as speaker accents, telephone conversations, or background noise), you can create a custom acoustic model to adapt a base model for your environment and speakers.
 Acoustic model customization is supported only for previous-generation models.
 For more information, see [Creating a custom acoustic model](/docs/speech-to-text?topic=speech-to-text-acoustic).
 -   You can also use custom acoustic and custom language models together.
 If transcriptions or related corpora are available for your audio, you can use that data to create a complementary custom language model to further improve the quality of speech recognition based on your custom acoustic model.
 Grammars are supported only for previous-generation models.
 For more information, see [Using custom acoustic and custom language models together](/docs/speech-to-text?topic=speech-to-text-useBoth).